 A big part of Tim’s appeal is that he understands each stage of the real estate journey, while appreciating that everyone is different.

 But it’s the story behind Tim’s move to Bartlett and Co.
 Property where the enthusiasm ratchets up a gear.
-It’s a story about his own fresh start, about doing real estate in a different way, about Wollongong and its people, about the next chapter, about family business, about loyalty, about 30 years.
+It’s a story about his own fresh start, about doing real estate in a different way, about Wollongong and its people, about the next chapter, about family business, about loyalty, about three decades.
 It’s a story that falls effortlessly out of his mouth, punctuated by laughter and enthusiasm, and smacking of authenticity.